wb14123/blog/jekyll/_posts/2014-12-16-The-Thoughts-Behind-Bard-Framework.markdown

 framework.get('/abc', handlerA)
 ```

-But what if we what some more control over the request?
+But what if we want some more control over the request?
 We should be able to custom and extend it.
 My design is a function called adapter.
-It is a function that returns a function, which takes HTTP request as parameter and  return a result that tell the framework whether this request suits this adapter.
-For example, `pathAdapter("/abc")` could return a function, that return true if the HTTP URL is "/abc" otherwise return false.
+It is a function that returns a function, which takes HTTP request as parameter and returns a result that tells the framework whether this request suits this adapter.
+For example, `pathAdapter("/abc")` could return a function, that returns true if the HTTP URL is "/abc" otherwise returns false.

 So the API may looks like this: